© Poverty Law and Lawrence R. McDonough, Brianna Boone, Meghan Scully, and Monica Bogucki (except where other authors are noted)

 National

-Larry McDonough, Lawrence Wood, Jeffrey Hearne, and Deena Zakim, Wait a Minute: Slowing Down Criminal Activity Eviction Cases to Find the Truth (2022)
+Larry McDonough, Lawrence Wood, Jeffrey Hearne, and Deena Zakim, Wait a Minute: Slowing Down Criminal Activity Eviction Cases to Find the Truth (2022), presented at the 2022 Housing Justice Network Conference.

 Pennsylvania